swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Disallow Constraining an Associated Type to the Protocol's Existential

-As mentioned in the [What would be a Regular Protocol](#what-would-be-a-regular-protocol?) section, the fifth example demonstrates how a pretty odd case would be handled.
+As mentioned in the [What would be a Regular Protocol](#what-would-be-a-regular-protocol?) section, the sixth example demonstrates how a pretty odd case would be handled.
 If you think about it, though, it’s not that different from constraining an associated type to its enclosing protocol - such as SwiftUI’s [`View`](https://developer.apple.com/documentation/swiftui/view).
 Furthermore, protocols such as the following one are currently allowed:
 ```swift
 protocol Foo {
     var foo: Foo { get }